lrdj/goodlookslikethis/_posts/2023-10-28-servant-leadership.md

 So I've been a fan of Edgar Schein ever since I had to read ["Humble Enquiry"](https://g.co/kgs/S6pzBt) as part of a training course at work.
 Through the miracle of the internet I've also somehow landed on [Robert K. Greenleaf's wikipedia page](https://en.wikipedia.org/wiki/Robert_K._Greenleaf).

-I think if you could put them on either side of a full tea-pot supported with quality biscuits (could they be doing that up there right now?), you would hear some interesting reflections on how leaders have a responsibility to help others:-)
+I think if you could put the two thinkers on either side of a full tea-pot supported with quality biscuits (could they be doing that up there right now?), you would hear some interesting reflections on how leaders have a responsibility to help others:-)

 Both thinkers have delved deeply into the realms of organisational leadership, culture, and change, emphasising the importance of values, ethicals, and interpersonal dynamics.